-It has substantial growth and raised $200M in the recent Series C funding round with industry-leading VCs and leading global banks, including Nyca Partners, Molten Ventures, JPMorgan and Standard Chartered, bringing our total funding to $350M at a £1bn+ valuation.
-Thought Machine works with several banks from Tier 1 to Challengers, such as Atom Bank, Curve, Lord Banking Group, Monese, SEB, Standard Chartered, TransferGo, Arvest, ING and JP Morgan Chase.
+Thought Machine has experienced substantial growth, recently raising $200 million in a Series C funding round.
+The round included industry-leading VCs and global banks such as Nyca Partners, Molten Ventures, JPMorgan, and Standard Chartered.
+This brings the company's total funding to $350 million, with a valuation exceeding £1 billion.
+Thought Machine collaborates with several banks, ranging from Tier 1 institutions to challengers, including Atom Bank, Curve, Lord Banking Group, Monese, SEB, Standard Chartered, TransferGo, Arvest, ING, and JP Morgan Chase.

-Levels of the product
+Levels of the Product

 - Microsoft Dynamics 365

 - FIS MBP

 Different actual products that meet the same core needs for the user.

 Products competing for the same customer resources (i.e., money, time, attention).

 Evaluate the product's niche using Professor Alter's four criteria for a strong niche.

 - The global retail core banking market is estimated to be worth just over £6 billion.

 - Newly established banks with digital banking licenses.